ianmiell/shutit-git-trainer/README.md

+# Git Core Trainer

-An automated and interactive git trainer:
+An automated and interactive git trainer, built using Docker and ShutIt:

 [![asciicast](https://asciinema.org/a/32807.png)](https://asciinema.org/a/32807?t=70)